Last modified on August 2022

 Your brain sends signals to these muscles to direct their movement and help you see in different directions.

-For a normal binocular vision, both your eyes need to be aligned in the same direction.
+For normal binocular vision, both your eyes need to be aligned in the same direction.
 But that’s not the case in a squint.
 Here, one eye focuses on the object (referred to as the fixating eye) whereas the other one looks at something else (referred to as deviating eye).

 Squint eyes most commonly occur in